nabapal/crypto_strangle_auto_delta/docs/runbooks/analytics-export.md

 # Analytics Export Runbook

+> **Strike Selection Update (Nov 2025)**
+>
+> When the active configuration uses **Price** strike selection, the trading engine derives CE/PE contracts using the configured percentage offsets from the current spot price.
+Exported session rows include `ce_distance_pct` and `pe_distance_pct`, which now reflect those configured offsets.
+No operational changes are required for the export job, but operators should expect those columns to stay non-null whenever price mode is active.

 This runbook describes how to monitor and troubleshoot the analytics history export feature exposed via `GET /api/analytics/export`.

 ## Overview